Disclosure Policy

 The objective of the Company’s investor communication is to support the correct value creation of the Company’s financial instruments by communicating effectively with the different parties on the capital market.
 The Company’s executives meet with investors and stock analysts at events and meetings aimed at presenting the Company, its business, strategy, operating environment, objectives and financial results.
 Discussions with investors, analysts and the media are limited to information that has already been published or made publicly available on the market.

-The CEO and the Chairman of the Board are responsible for issuing statements concerning the Company to the capital market.
-Others may make statements in matters related to the Company only when specifically authorised by the CEO.
+The CEO and the Chair of the Board are responsible for issuing statements concerning the Company to the capital market.
+Others may make statements on matters related to the Company only when specifically authorised by the CEO.

-The Head of Group Communications is responsible for organising the investor communication.
+The CCO is responsible for organising investor communication.

 The Solwers website (www.solwers.fi) is the Company’s main communication channel for up-to-date investor communication.
-The Company publishes all its press releases on its website in Finnish and English.
+The Company publishes all its media releases on its website in Finnish and English.

 The Company stores the company releases published under its ongoing disclosure obligation for at least five (5) years on its website.
 The Company stores the financial reports published under its periodic disclosure obligation for at least ten (10) years on its website.

-In addition to releases, the Company publishes current affairs on its website that inform all stakeholders about everyday news and current affairs.
+In addition to releases, the Company publishes current affairs on its website that inform all stakeholders about everyday news and current affairs of the group and subsidiaries.

-The periodic financial reports are preceded by a silent period commencing 30 days before the date of publication of the next financial report.
-During the silent period, the Company’s representatives do not meet with representatives of the capital market or the media or comment on the Company’s financial situation, the market or future outlook.
-The silent period ends with the publication of the financial statement release, business review or midyear report.
+The periodic financial reports are preceded by a silent period commencing 21 days before the date of publication of the next financial report.
+During the silent period, the Company’s representatives do not meet with representatives of the capital market or the media or comment on the Company’s financial situation, the market or outlook.
+The silent period ends with the publication of the financial statement release, midyear report or business review.

 If an event during the silent period (such as a major business transaction) requires immediate public disclosure, Solwers will promptly disclose the information in accordance with its insider policy and insider information procedures and may comment on the event after the disclosure.